cmu-delphi/delphi-epidata/docs/api/v5-signals/nhsn.md

 ## Overview

-The National Healthcare Safety Network collects weekly respiratory admission and bed capacity metrics from acute care hospitals across the United States.
+The National Healthcare Safety Network (NHSN) collects weekly respiratory admission and bed capacity metrics from acute care hospitals across the United States.
 Delphi ingests the weekly Hospital Respiratory Data release published by the CDC on HealthData.gov, covering COVID-19, influenza, and RSV admissions along with inpatient bed counts.

 ---